Binance Market Update (2022-06-21)

 Binance

-The global cryptocurrency market cap now stands at $0.94T, up by 3.15% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.92T, up by 3.23% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include WAVES, SHIB, and STORJ, up by 41%, 26%, and 25%, respectively.
+Market outperformers include WAVES, SHIB, and FXS, up by 37%, 37%, and 23%, respectively.

 Top stories of the day: